open-telemetry/opentelemetry-specification/oteps/README.md

 OpenTelemetry uses an "OTEP" (similar to a RFC) process for proposing changes to the OpenTelemetry Specification.

 > [!NOTE]
 > OTEPs are documents of intent.
-They become requirements only after their content have been
+They become requirements only after their contents have been
 > [integrated](#integrating-the-otep-into-the-spec) into the actual [Specification](../specification).

 ### Table of Contents